DOWNLOAD the template to your desktop before filling it in.

 PURPOSE

 The purpose behind the Team Alignment Template is to compile all the things that bring clarity to an engagement.
-The completed template can deliver the project direction to the whole team identifying the following as it relates to the project:
+The completed template can deliver the project direction to the entire team, identifying the following as it relates to the project:

 Teams utilize the completed template in various was, such as: